-Commented [CL37]: Items c.-iii.-vii.- are from City of Tigard Urban Forestry Manual, pg.
-2-3.
+Commented [CL34]: From TMC 11.20.150 - I - iii are from City of Tigard Urban Forestry Manual, pg.
+203

-Commented [CL38]: The City currently uses the term "hazardous tree" - however, the professional arborist industry uses the term "defective tree" instead.
-The definition will be revised to be called "defective tree", a more accurate term
+Commented [CL35]: The terminology currently used is "hazardous tree" - the definition will be revised to be called "defective tree", a more accurate term.

-Commented [CL39]: 4. a. and b. from City of Tigard Urban Forestry Manual, (D. 1-2, pg.
+Commented [CL36]: h. i.-iii from City of Tigard Urban Forestry Manual, (pg.
 4-1).
 Remaining text developed by staff.
 Currently there is no guidance on landscaping in medians in the City's code.

-- d.
-Structural soils shall be used to avoid the need for root barriers and to ensure the success of the median plantings. - e.
+- iv.
+Columnar trees may be considered for median plantings to avoid conflicts with vehicles and utilities. - v.
+Structural soils shall be used to avoid the need for root barriers and to ensure the success of the median plantings. - vi.
 Any median tree that is removed must be replaced within the same median unless spacing constraints exist.
-Replacement trees shall be of the same stature or greater at maturity as the removed tree, consistent with other space considerations.
+Replacement trees shall be of the same stature or greater at maturity as the removed tree.